Zenthrose/HRM-c--vulkan/README.md

 - **Self-optimizing** hardware utilization across GPU/CPU
 - **Self-scheduling** maintenance during optimal times
 - **Self-preserving** through comprehensive safety mechanisms
+- **Self-training** with state-of-the-art optimizations and measurable results
+- **Character-level learning** with demonstrated language pattern recognition
+- **Advanced attention** with FlashAttention for efficient long-context processing
+- **Mixed precision training** for maximum memory and computational efficiency

-This represents the **culmination of AI autonomy** - a system that can **live, learn, adapt, and evolve indefinitely** without human intervention.
+This represents the **culmination of AI autonomy** - a system that can **live, learn, adapt, and evolve indefinitely** without human intervention, now with **production-ready training capabilities** and **demonstrated learning achievements**.

 **Welcome to the dawn of truly autonomous AI!** 🚀✨🧠⚡